-A class implementing the Elgg\Upgrade\Batch interface has a lot of freedom on how it wants to handle the actual processing of the data.
+A class extending the Elgg\Upgrade\AsynchronousUpgrade class has a lot of freedom on how it wants to handle the actual processing of the data.
 It must however declare some constant variables and also take care of marking whether each processed item was upgraded successfully or not.